In addition to property management, Nesbitt Realty is a full-service real estate brokerage serving White Post

-A short-sale occurs when the seller sells a property for less than what is owed on the property.
-In the past, because of market contractions, some of our real estate investor clients have found themselves in an untenable situation with regards to their rental.
+A short-sale happens when the seller sells a property for less than what is owed on the property.
+In the past, because of market contractions, some of our real estate investor clients have found themselves in an untenable situation with regards to their property.
 In those cases the best way out was often a short sale.
 Quite frankly, due to market expansion and inflation, this has not been much of an issue lately.

 - Collections and evictions

 - End of lease term and what happens when a renter breaks the lease

 - How your management company handles the association and your community